 Have a look at your pet.
 A healthy cat or dog will drink a lot all at once as well. 🙂

 Obesity is a huge problem, especially in the Western world.
-Some obese people have a disease, but most just eat too much and the wrong food.
+Some obese people have a disease, but most just eat too much, too often, and the wrong food.

 Mind you, I don’t look down on fat people.
 Beauty ideal images do more harm than good.
 However, it is a fact that a number of bodily functions work better if there is not too much weight on them.